ethankennerly/flash-unity-port-example/README.md

 Unity:

-+ Free.
++ Free for non-commercial use.
 + 3D.
 + A lot of people make games in Unity.
-+ Optimized graphics rendering.
++ Faster graphics rendering.
 + Inspect and edit during play.
 + Powerfully animate nested objects.